peilinUWU/rasa/data/nlu.md

 - I accept.
 - I agree
 - I am using it
-- I changed my mind.
-I want to accept it
 - I do
 - I get it
 - I guess so